The Light That Failed (1939 film)

-The Light That Failed is a 1939 drama film based on Rudyard Kipling's 1891 novel of the same name.
+The Light That Failed is a 1939 American period drama film based on Rudyard Kipling's 1891 novel of the same name.
 It stars Ronald Colman as an artist who is going blind.

 Plot

 In 1865, youngster Dick Heldar is briefly blinded when his girlfriend Maisie accidentally fires his pistol too close to his head.
 She later tells him that her guardians are sending her away somewhere to be educated, but she agrees when he says she belongs to him "forever and ever."

 Years later, Dick is a British soldier during the Mahdist War in Sudan.
-When the natives attack suddenly, he saves the life of his friend, war correspondent "Torp" Torpenhow, but receives a wound to the head as a result.
+When the natives attack suddenly, he saves the life of his friend, war correspondent "Torp" Torpenhow, but receives a head wound as a result.

 He turns to painting to try to make a living.
 When his works start to sell, he returns to England.
 His realistic paintings of scenes from the war become immensely popular with the critics and the public.
 In London, he moves in with Torp and is reunited with a grown-up Maisie, also a painter, though not as successful.
 Liking the financial rewards, Dick is persuaded to sanitize his gritty realism to make his works more attractive to the masses.
 Torp and fellow war correspondent "The Nilghai" try to warn him about it, but he pays no heed; he becomes complacent and lazy.
 Maisie decides to move away and stop seeing him.

 One night, Dick returns to his lodgings to find a young, bedraggled woman lying on his sofa.
 Torp explains that she fainted from hunger outside, so he brought her in and fed her Dick's dinner.
 She bitterly gives her name as Bessie Broke.
 Dick becomes fascinated; she is the ideal model for Melancholia, a painting that Maisie had struggled to complete.
 He hires her to pose for him.